ewanwm/nuPhase/README.md

 # nuPhase
-Package to perform phase space analysis for long baseline neutrino oscillation experiments
+Package to perform phase space analysis for long baseline neutrino oscillation experiments.

 # Installation
 Git clone this repository then you can install nuPhase using pip: